A Practical Guide to Data Science in Digital Marketing

 With the PSA out of the way, social media listening is a powerful tool for surfacing insights about your target audience.
 The practice is generally executed in two waves: (1) data collection and (2) data analysis.
 Neither are straightforward procedures.
 Data collection requires a lot of careful forethought and experimentation to ensure that the primary data source contains quality relevant information for analysis.
 Analysis is arguably even more difficult but done well can yield very compelling insights.
 The following analysis framework can be a helpful tool for structuring an investigation of the social web.

-A common and accessible entrypoint for social data is the Twitter API.
+There are a number of products available that help with social listening, such as Notifier for Reddit, which can alert you whenever your brand or keywords are mentioned on Reddit and even help you find new customers.
+If you’re on a budget however and want free access to raw social data, then the Twitter API is probably the most accessible entry point.
 It allows developers to programmatically search through Tweets for relevant statuses.
 A quick and simple base is to start by separating statuses between those expressing negativity and those expounding positivity.
 From here, we can use data science to split text documents into different categories of emotion: angry tweets expressing outrage, tweets expressing elation and joy etc. From emotions we can use topic and entity analyses to extract hot themes and topics of conversation.
 We applied the above example to Nando’s audience and found a segment of users expressing disgust centred around guests slathering their cheeky chicken in ketchup rather than their painstakingly crafted Peri Peri specialties.
 The analysis unearthed a highly divisive topic likely to generate strong engagement through content.

 One last tip.
 If it seems like you’re being deceitful then you probably are.
 Is it a world you want to help create?